Skip to content

 The Mental Health Component

 For many, cleaning is a coping mechanism.
-About 87% of Americans report feeling better mentally in a clean home.
+Most of us simply feel better in a clean home, and the act of tidying can be genuinely calming.
 However, there is a fine line between "stress cleaning" and compulsive behavior.

-Approximately 2.3% of U.S. adults live with OCD, and among them, 60% engage in cleaning rituals.
+OCD affects a small share of the population, and for some of those people cleaning rituals are one of the ways it shows up.
 If the act of cleaning is no longer bringing peace but is instead causing anxiety when things aren't "perfect," it may be time to reassess the habit.

 As we look toward 2026, the industry is shifting away from "kill all germs" and toward "support good germs."